The Social Media Policy for Tracey Dahl Counselling

 The BCACC requires Registered Clinical Counsellors (RCC) who use Social Media to have a Social Media Policy.
-This document outlines Canvas Counselling policies related to the use of Social Media.
+This document outlines Tracey Dahl Counselling policies related to the use of Social Media.
 This policy will help you understand we will respond to potential interactions online.

-Canvas Counsellors will not accept friend or contact requests from current or former clients on any social networking site (Facebook, LinkedIn, etc).
+Tracey Dahl Counselling will not accept friend or contact requests from current or former clients on any personal social networking site (Facebook, LinkedIn, etc).
 Our counsellors believe that adding clients as contacts on these sites can compromise confidentiality and blur the boundaries of the therapeutic relationship.
-Canvas counsellors will not interact with clients on social networking sites such as Twitter, Facebook, or LinkedIn.
+Tracey Dahl Counselling will not interact with clients on social networking sites such as Twitter, Facebook, or LinkedIn.
 If you need to contact your counsellor between sessions, please contact by phone or email.

-Occasionally, we post articles related to wellness and psychology on the website which links to the Canvas Counselling Facebook page and Twitter.
-We have no expectations of you to follow the blog or Twitter stream.
+Occasionally, we post articles related to wellness and psychology on the website which links to the Tracey Dahl Counselling Facebook page, or Instagram.
+We have no expectations of you to follow the blog or any social media account related to Tracey Dahl Counselling.
 Our primary concern is your privacy.
-If you share this concern, there are more private ways to follow me on Twitter (such as using an RSS feed or a locked Twitter list), which would eliminate your having a public link to my content.
 You are welcome to use your own discretion in choosing whether to follow me.

 Use of Search Engines